miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 ```

 ### 2. The Golden Rules of Dependency
-You must enforce these rules to ensure the modules can eventually be split:
+We must enforce these rules to ensure the modules can eventually be split:

 1.  **Core** cannot import from **WMS** or **ASRS**.
 (Host shouldn't depend on Remotes).
 2.  **WMS** cannot import from **ASRS**.
 (Remotes should be siblings, not parents).